 If you feel that getting a Singapore PR application approval is harder nowadays, you are definitely not alone, and definitely not hallucinating.

 You see, in the past, before the years 2008 to 2009, getting one in Singapore was not difficult at all for many people, and it almost felt like you did not need any effort at all whatsoever to get it.
-This is what some call as the heyday of the ‘open door’ policy, and there was a huge influx of people into Singapore.
+This is what some call as the heyday of the ‘open door’ policy, and there was a huge influx of people into the country.

 The Singapore government and ICA, sensing unhappiness from the citizens and existing permanent residents due to this rapidly rising cost of living without a respective increase in standard of living, took action by not only introducing property cooling measures which felt relatively useless, but took a firm action against the number of new PR granted yearly to new applicants to curb this rising cost.